 top of page

 In this guide, we will explore how sport psychologists use CBT principles to enhance athletic performance.
-You will discover the systematic approach to identifying cognitive biases in athletes, learn practical techniques for reframing performance-related beliefs, and understand how to evaluate intervention outcomes using validated metrics.
+You will discover a systematic approach to identifying cognitive biases in athletes, learn practical techniques for reframing performance-related beliefs, and understand how to evaluate intervention outcomes using validated metrics.
 Whether you work with individual athletes or teams, these insights will help you develop more effective mental training programs.

 golf course